-Here you can find out about our fees, plus loans and other financial support that might be available to you.
+Find out about our fees, loans and other financial support that might be available to you.

 When planning your finances, you will also need to consider other expenses such as living costs, accommodation fees and study materials.
-Our student finance calculator can help you budget for your first year.
-Our tuition fees and support section also offers further information.
+Our fees and funding section offers further information.
 Details of additional costs specific to your course can be found on the relevant course page.

 Tel: +44 (0) 23 8059 9599